ZzzGin/national-parks-planner/README.md

 ```
 ````

-3. Click the ✨ icon to generate a template
+3. Click the AI icon to generate a template

 4. The AI will create sections like:
    - Activities You Might be Interested